 - The ground is not level in the bramble.
 Persons with crutches or other walking impairments should use caution or remain at the Bramble Café during picking.

-A limited quantity of half-pints of pre-picked blackberries will be available for sale in half-pints in the Creamery Shop for $5.50.
+A limited quantity of half-pints of pre-picked blackberries will be available for sale in half-pints in The Market for $6

 Please note: credit cards and gift cards only; no cash.